petershin/liferay-learn/docs/courses/latest/en/building-enterprise-websites-with-liferay/module-10-building-applications/deploying-the-application.md

 Picklists are predefined lists of string values that determine options in single-select and multiple-select fields.
 Clarity uses Picklists to collect information by making the distributor applicants select from predefined options.

+!!! note
+   These steps assume you are using Liferay SaaS.
+If you are using a self-hosted environment, see [Deploying to Liferay Self-Hosted](#deploying-to-liferay-self-hosted).

-The predefined picklists for Clarity's solution can be implemented by following these steps:
+The predefined picklists for Clarity's solution can be implemented and deployed by following these steps:

 1. Go to the `liferay-clarity-picklists-batch` folder.